Free Trial

 • As these companies experience the same potential slowdowns in similar segments, there can be dip-buying opportunities.

-• 5 stocks we like better than International Business Machines.
+• Five stocks to consider instead of International Business Machines.

 The technology industry has seen its fair share of up and down this year, with companies like NVIDIA NASDAQ: NVDA swinging for a near tripling and other giant names like Apple NASDAQ: AAPL beginning to show double-digit pullbacks recently.
 As always, specific trends and pivots within the industry drive these price behaviors.